dekuNukem/daytripper/README.md

 ![Alt text](resources/photos/face_notext.jpg)

-comes in two parts, TX and RX, TX has a laser tof sensor on it and sends a wireless signal to RX, which acts like a USB keyboard and press shortcut keys to minimize or lock your computer.
+Daytripper consists of a Transmitter (TX) and a Receiver (RX):

+TX features a continuous-scan laser rangefinder, and sends a signal to RX when triggered.
+You place it wherever you want.

+RX plugs into your PC, acts like a standard USB keyboard, and presses `Win + M` upon receiving the signal, hiding all windows.

+RX can also lock your computer or execute custom scripts.

 ## Buy Daytripper on Tindie!